scoulomb/myk8s/Services/service_deep_dive.md

 As explained in [`NodePort`](#NodePort), we have  `svc.spec.clusterIP` in the chain but linking is done via `svc.ports.NodePort`

 We give example of AZ LB but each cloud provider has its implem.
+We can use a NodePort and do own load balancing manually, it is equivalent to load balancer type, except that LB not automatically provisioned.

 External LB IP can be provided: https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard#restrict-inbound-traffic-to-specific-ip-ranges and `service.beta.kubernetes.io/azure-load-balancer-ipv4`.